justahero/ok-sudoku/README.md

-# ok-sudoku
+# Ok-Sudoku

-An okay-ish soduku program to experiment with algorithms &amp; additional logical layers
+An okay-ish soduku program to experiment with algorithms & additional logical layers.